JMS55/jms55.github.io/content/posts/2026_09_15_solari_bevy_0_20/index.md

 One final note on the algorithm - if you've been paying attention, you may be wondering: "what kind of MIS weights do you use during resampling?"

-After all, BRDF-sampled emissive hits at the primary vertex, NEE hits at the primary vertex, BRDF-sampled emissive hits at further vertices, NEE hits at further vertices, and the world cache termination are all _very_ different types of sampling stategies.
+After all, BRDF-sampled emissive hits at the primary vertex, NEE hits at the primary vertex, BRDF-sampled emissive hits at further vertices, NEE hits at further vertices, and the world cache termination are all _very_ different types of sampling strategies.

 The answer is kind of complicated, and you can [take a look at the code](https://github.com/bevyengine/bevy/blob/37256568acc84fd2c8e3c801b906b7dd253f84f5/crates/bevy_solari/src/realtime/initial_path.wesl) for exact details, but it's actually very similar to the way you would typically do MIS in pathtracing.